Types of employment

 The recruitment process

-1. Contact your HR Business Partner (PDF, 36KB) for advice on recruitment and the position needs.
+2. Contact your HR Business Partner for advice on recruitment and the position needs.

-2. Get verbal permission from your Head of School or Division to start the recruitment process.
+3. Get verbal permission from your delegated approver to start the recruitment process.

 Sometimes managers or supervisors might need to recruit someone quickly for a short period of time or irregular work.
 By using our casual and short-term appointment process you do not need to undergo the full recruitment process.
-However you should contact your HR Business Partner to get advice on the process.
+However you should contact your HR Business Partner or Client Services Advisor for advice on the process.

 This recruitment process can be used for: